From April 2012 to April 2013, my aggregate gross income was zero.

 Warren Buffett can change thousands of lives with a check, a comment, or a stock order.
 He can make or break a company’s future or provide any charity of his choice the gift of perpetual solvency.
 His choices make a meaningful impact on others, and so he’s not inclined to delegate those choices, no matter how old he gets.

 And so, too, with the rest of the Forbes list.
-Almost none of them is retired in any real sense – though they all possess wealth that could never be spent no matter how exorbitant their spending habits.
-Still, they nearly all shirk from a life of pure leisure, removed from work.
+Almost none of them is retired in any real sense–though they all possess wealth that would be hard to spend no matter how exorbitant their spending habits.
+Still, they nearly all shirk from a life of pure leisure.
 From Sheldon Adelson, age 82, to Mark Zuckerberg, age 32, they’re still at it.

 So, too, is the case for Supreme Court justices.
 They’re not eager to relinquish their hard-earned influence.
 Many liberal jurists begged Ruth Bader Ginsburg to retire while Obama still had the ability to appoint her successor.
 She didn’t.
 And at 83, if she were to die or fall ill while a Republican were in office, it would have grave consequences for the progressive causes she has advocated for her entire life.
 But you have to respect her determination to stick with it, and she’s still as important and influential as ever.